Axis Vulnerability Management Policy

 Vulnerability management

-Axis uses the same classification for third party open-source components and Axis-specific vulnerabilities.
-Vulnerabilities are scored using the commonly known CVSS rating system (Common Vulnerability Scoring System).
-With regards to open-source vulnerabilities, Axis may assess the vulnerability accordingly to its relevance in the context of how Axis recommends deploying its products, software and services.
+Axis uses the same classification for third-party open-source components and Axis-specific vulnerabilities.
+Vulnerabilities are scored using the commonly known Common Vulnerability Scoring System (CVSS).
+With regards to open-source vulnerabilities, Axis may assess the vulnerability according to its relevance in terms of how Axis recommends deploying its products, software, and services.
 A security advisory is typically provided only for Axis-specific vulnerabilities.
 The following section describes the prioritization for when a vulnerability has been assessed and is eligible for correction:

-Axis aims to patch the vulnerability before or within 3 weeks after the external disclosure.
+Axis aims to resolve the vulnerability no later than 4 weeks after the external disclosure.
 For open-source components, the lead-time is usually longer as Axis depends on external parties for information, patches, and/or verification.
+Resolving a vulnerability either entails patching the software or mitigating the vulnerability by disabling the affected component or functionality.

 Supported software/services